yaldabaoth444/asphalt_legends_unite_windows_bot/README.md

 # Asphalt9win
+**Latest changes**
+Added minimal navigation for daily tasks (such as CreditHeist, OpenClassCup, etc.)

-At the moment in this build there is no navigational data, the bot rides in simple mode so the **-map** option will not work.
+At the moment in this build there is minimal navigation data, the bot rides in simple mode without nav.
+So the **-map** option applies only to existing nav data.
 The bot can temporarily reach the legend with a good garage.
 Also, the bot's operating time is limited to **Q2** 2022

 **Command line arguments:**